 PSA: Google is Your Competitor in Search, Feel Free to Cry

-This is a public service announcement to wake you up to the fact that Google is competing directly with you on all search engines including their own.
-This is a known thing in the SEO community but this post is for the rest of you.
-I touched on this topic in this massive post of SEO and Content Marketing Tips but will go deeper here.
-I know I said you can feel free to cry but that’s not really going to help.
-No worries because all is not lost.
+This is a public service announcement to wake you up to the fact that Google is competing directly with you on all search engines, including their own.
+This is a known thing in the SEO community, but this post is for the rest of you.
+I touched on this topic in this massive post of SEO and Content Marketing Tips, but will go deeper here.
+I know I said you can feel free to cry, but that’s not really going to help.
+No worries-not all is lost.
 In the post I linked to above, I point out what you can do to defeat your competitors (even Google) in search.

 Google Hired an SEO

-I’m not hating on Google in anyway.
-I rather admire their growth focused mindset and the fact that they doubled down on SEO.
-I spend so much time trying to convince big brands that they need SEO and great Content Marketing to grow their businesses.
-Some brands still don’t get this and it’s a shame because SEO and Content Marketing has been used to grow brands and disrupt industries.
+I’m not hating on Google in any way.
+I rather admire their growth-focused mindset and the fact that they doubled down on SEO.
+I spend so much time trying to convince big brands that they need SEO and great content marketing to grow their businesses.
+Some brands still don’t get this and it’s a shame because SEO and content marketing has been used to grow brands and disrupt industries.
 TripAdvisor used it to disrupt the hotel industry.
 NerdWallet is doing it in finance.
 Casper is doing it for beds.
-Facebook use SEO to break the coveted 100 million member number (See video below).
-Now Google hired an SEO and is using SEO and content marketing to growth their site traffic and compete at the keyword level with any site that is relevant for a topic they want to own.
+Facebook used SEO to break the coveted 100 million member number (see video below).
+Now, Google has hired an SEO and is using SEO and content marketing to grow their site traffic and compete at the keyword level with any site that is relevant for a topic they want to own.
 I admire that because they know SEO is valuable and that’s why I know SEO is not Dead and won’t be dying anytime soon.
 What I don’t like is how their site updates are taking valuable traffic from other sites.
-I can go toe to toe with any SEO but it’s hard to beat some of their widgets and functionality.
+I can go toe to toe with any SEO, but it’s hard to beat some of their widgets and functionality.

-Rand Fishkin, the Wizard of Moz Tweeted a while back about Google absorbing some of eater.com’s traffic despite Eater.com being optimized to deliver a great experiences for their website visitors.
+Rand Fishkin, the Wizard of Moz, tweeted a while back about Google absorbing some of eater.com’s traffic despite Eater.com being optimized to deliver a great experience for their website visitors.

 — Rand Fishkin (@randfish) January 26, 2017

-Google has been rolling out updates to their website that are suppose to help publishers and brands create an amazing experience for their users.
-However much of their site updates actually take website traffic away from brands and publishers which is bad for your business.
+Google has been rolling out updates to their website that are supposed to help publishers and brands create an amazing experience for their users.
+However, much of their site updates actually take website traffic away from brands and publishers which is bad for your business.

 Why This is Bad for Your Business